 Then one day, we wake up and realize that we are no longer feeling inspired by a thing called code and life suddenly becomes a grind.
-You suddenly feel stuck, unable to move because you are financially tied to your day job.
+You suddenly feel stuck, and unable to move because you are financially married to your day job.
 You can’t quit.
 You can’t imagine yourself in a different department or field but you know you want out.
 Your brain can’t process the conflicting messages and short circuits just thinking about it.

 At some point, working on code had drained your spark — the thing that made you curious and ignites a certain level of wonderment.